-Madoo Winter Lectures
+Madoo Winter Garden Lectures 2019: New Perspectives

 The Madoo Conservancy was proud to host a series of three lectures exploring landscape architecture and our waterways.
 The talks were led by leading landscape architects who discussed current projects and their experiences working in our delicate environment.
 With bays, ponds and the ocean the East End of Long Island is a unique environment that development has degraded.
 However, landscape architecture can lead the way to improving our water quality issues with good design.